mhuebert/re-view/docs/re-view/view-specs.md

 ## Benefits

-1. Documentation - Quickly identify how to use a view by looking at its spec.
+1. Documentation - components "explain how to use themselves" when props are declared, with optional per-prop docstrings.

-2. Debugging - Validate props and children passed to components to ensure correct usage and provide helpful error messages
+2. Debugging - Runtime validation of props and children to ensure correct usage and provide helpful error messages

-3. Productivity - Facilitate the pruning of props that are passed down to child components.
+3. Productivity - Efficient pruning of props that are passed down to child components.

 ## Usage